arqex/npm-shared/README.md

 npm-shared init
 ```

-That will create a special  `node_modules` for us in `npmProjects` where the shared dependencies will be installed.
+That will create a special  `node_modules` folder for us in `npmProjects` where the shared dependencies will be installed.
 Then, you can go to your projects folder and make the dependency installation like:

 ```
 cd project1